defenseunicorns/uds-common-workflows/documents/terraform/terraform-test.md

 ### AWS Credentials

 To set the AWS credentials, one must have:

 * Access to the CI account.
 * Find or know the role associated with the GitHub Actions access.
 * Write permissions to the role's trust relationship.

 **Steps to Connect to AWS:**

 1. Connect to the AWS account used for CI or whatever account that will used.
-1. Find the role associated with any GitHub CI/CD work.
+2. Find the role associated with any GitHub CI/CD work.
-1. Copy the role arn and set as a repository secret in the GitHub Repository.
+3. Copy the role arn and set as a repository secret in the GitHub Repository.
-   1. Click on the repository __Settings__ --> __Secrets and Variables__ --> __Actions__ --> __New repository secret__ button.
+   1. Click on the repository **Settings** --> **Secrets and Variables** --> **Actions** --> **New repository secret** button.
-   1. Name like in the example or something this obvious.
+   2. Name like in the example or something this obvious.
-   1. Copy contents in window.
+   3. Copy contents in the window.
-1. Go back to the AWS role in the web console, clike on the __Trust relationships__ tab.
+4. Go back to the AWS role in the web console, like on the **Trust relationships** tab.
-1. Find the block of related repositories, add the new repository to the list without breaking the JSON format.
+5. Find the block of related repositories, add the new repository to the list without breaking the JSON format.
-1. Test the workflow in GitHub, the AWS Credentials action will fail if there is a misconfiguration.
+6. Test the workflow in GitHub, the AWS Credentials action will fail if there is a misconfiguration.

-Additional [AWS Tips blogpost](https://awstip.com/using-github-actions-oidc-to-run-terraform-in-aws-31ba395518cb) explaining the steps above in depth and AWS initialization steps.
+Additional [AWS Tips blog post](https://awstip.com/using-github-actions-oidc-to-run-terraform-in-aws-31ba395518cb) explaining the steps above in-depth and AWS initialization steps.

 ## Workflow Permissions

 Through experimentation, the following permissions block is required to use the repository secret and the `configure-aws-credentials` action.

 ```yaml
 permissions: